 Three Mountain West States Don't Have A Traditional Insanity Defense.
 That Could Change Soon.

-Last year, on a warm Saturday evening in Boise, Idaho, Timmy Earl Kinner Jr. walked into the birthday party of a family.
-In a random attack, he stabbed nine people, including the birthday girl Ruya Kadir.
+Last year, on a warm Saturday evening in Boise, Idaho, Timmy Earl Kinner Jr. walked into a birthday party.
+In a random attack, he stabbed nine people, including the birthday girl, Ruya Kadir.
 That little girl died at just three years old.

 There’s a gag order on the trial so information is sparse, but we know the judge found that Kinner was not mentally competent to stand trial – until recently.